 ⦁ We use a variance of the Citizens Insurance Company Inspection Form.

-⦁ Our Citizens 4-Point Inspection Form has been modified to show more possible hazards in the electrical part.
+⦁ Our Citizens 4-Point Inspection report has been modified to show more possible hazards in the electrical part.

 Which are the minimum photo requirements?